samhavens/databricks-mcp-server/README.md

 ### The Solutions
 1. **Fixed async patterns**: Created `simple_databricks_mcp_server.py` that follows the working iPython MCP pattern - changed all tools to use `async def` with `await` instead of `asyncio.run()`

-2. **Wrapper script approach**: Created a single executable wrapper script that runs the server directly, avoiding the need for command arguments
+2. **Simplified CLI**: Modified the CLI to default to starting the server when no command is provided, eliminating the need for wrapper scripts

 ## 🚀 Quick Start for Claude Code Users